-Let's start at the top (or, rather, given the nature of blogger, the bottom), with Tushnet's basic position
+Let's start at the top (or, rather, given the nature of blogger, the bottom), with Tushnet's basic position, in which she argues:

 Marriage developed over centuries to meet several specific, fundamental needs: children's need for a father.
 A couple's need for a promise of fidelity (and consequences for breaking that promise).
 Young people's need for a transition to manhood or womanhood.
 And men's (and women's, but mostly men's) need for a fruitful rather than destructive channel for sexual desire--a way of uniting eros and responsibility....

 At best, marriage only addresses one need of homosexual couples: sexual fidelity.
 Even there, it should be obvious that same-sex couples will be less likely to insist on physical fidelity than heterosexual couples.
 If your man might make babies with someone else, you're more likely to see the point of restrictions on male sexuality.